NREL/TITANIC/README.md

-# TITANIC
+# What is TITANIC?
-Turbine Inflow Turbulence ANalysIs Code

-#Introduction
-This code analyses data obtained from a meteorological tower and extracts a range of statistics and meteorological information.
+TITANIC stands for Turbine Inflow Turbulence ANalysIs Code.
+It analyses data obtained from a meteorological tower and extracts a range of statistics and meteorological information.
 Data are also converted into a standard format and summarized graphically.
 For examples of the outputs, see https://nwtc.nrel.gov/M4 and https://nwtc.nrel.gov/M5.

-#Requirements
+# Requirements
 1. MATLAB.
 2. Sense of humor.

-#Download
+# Download
 Click on the "Download ZIP" button on the lower right of this page.

 # Getting Started
 See [Getting Started](https://github.com/NREL/TITANIC/wiki/FAQ:-Getting-Started).

-#Documentation
+# Documentation
 Most of the code and outputs are documented in the [TITANIC wiki](https://github.com/NREL/TITANIC/wiki/).

-#Reporting issues and errors
+# Reporting issues and errors
 Please use the [issue-tracker](https://github.com/NREL/TITANIC/issues) to report issues.

-#Code Maintainers
+# Code Maintainers
 * [Andy Clifton](mailto:andrew.clifton@nrel.gov) (National Renewable Energy Laboratory)

 #Project Contributors